apache/kylin/website/_docs/install/kylin_cluster.md

 ### Configure Multiple Kylin Servers

-If you are running Kylin in a cluster where you have multiple Kylin server instances, please make sure you have the following property correctly configured in `conf/kylin.properties` for EVERY instance.
+If you are running Kylin in a cluster where you have multiple Kylin server instances, please make sure you have the following property correctly configured in `conf/kylin.properties` for EVERY instance (both job and query).

  *  `kylin.rest.servers`
 	List of servers in use, this enables one instance to notify other servers when there is event change.
 For example: